EmpathyApp/EmpathyApp/README.md

 [link](http://kuanyin.ihavearrived.org/)

-You may want to create an account so that you can test the "empathizer email" page and send yourself emails
+You may want to create an empathizer (contributor) account and a caller (subscriber) account so that you can test the "empathizer email" page and send emails

 #### Website overview

 The website using EmpathyApp needs to have five pages with different shortcodes. php code (and js, html) is inserted through shortcodes (we cannot load pages directly because of how Wordpress is built)

+A graphical overview in two parts: [before call](https://cloud.githubusercontent.com/assets/10245688/5697024/e43f9c26-99e4-11e4-9060-9edaf79a66dd.jpg), [after call](https://cloud.githubusercontent.com/assets/10245688/5697023/e3815e96-99e4-11e4-94db-98df20afe3a4.jpg)

 ##### 1. Front page